HezMania/Sonic1_5g/README.md

 This is a personal fork from SonicWorldsNext.
 Please see below for the vanilla version of SonicWorldsNext.
+I did not add it to the main SonicWorldsNext as I felt it strayed too far from it and did not want to confuse anyone.

 Included are direct conversions of Sonic 2 levels into this framework.
 No credit is needed, but greatly appreciated.